Sorrel (Sandwiches) & a Cooking Class

 related image

-…ideas really help us to eat all our CSA vegetables.
+…to eat all our CSA vegetables.
 For example, the simple idea of sauteeing kholrabi in (vegan) butter and dressing with lemon juice was just fantastic.” – Devra I love cooking with what’s in season and what my pantry offers up on any given day.
 This is why I created the Seasonal Recipe Collection that will help you get creative and comfortable cooking on the fly.
-Learn More – Katherine Deumling, founder of Cook…
+Learn More – Katherine Deumling, founder of Cook with What You Have…

 Why Do You Cook?